-If too much oil is added, immediately have the vehicle checked; otherwise, engine damage may result.◀
+If too much motor oil is added, immediately have the vehicle checked; otherwise, damage to the engine may result. ◀

-Keep oils, greases, etc. out of the reach of children and comply with the warnings on the containers.
+Keep oils, grease, etc. out of the reach of children and comply with the warnings on the containers.
 Otherwise, health hazards may result.◀

-Oil types for re-filling
+Oil types for refilling

-Do not use oil additives as this could result in engine damage. ◀
+Do not use oil additives as this could result in engine damage.◀

-When choosing oil, ensure that it belongs to one of the SAE viscosity classes OW-40, 0W-30, 5W-40 and 5W-30; otherwise, malfunctions and damage to the engine may result. ◀
+When choosing oil, ensure that it belongs to one of the SAE viscosity classes OW-40, 0W-30.
+5W-40 and 5W-30: otherwise, malfunctions and damage to the engine may result. ◀